Sharael Taha

-Mohamed Sharael bin Mohd Taha (born 1981) is a Singaporean politician and engineer.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Pasir Ris East division of Pasir Ris–Punggol GRC since 2020.
+Mohamed Sharael bin Mohamed Taha (born 1981) is a Singaporean politician and engineer.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Pasir Ris East division of Pasir Ris–Changi Group Representation Constituency since 2025.

 Education

-Sharael graduated from the National University of Singapore with a Bachelor of Engineering degree in mechanical engineering.
+Sharael studied at Victoria School and Temasek Junior College.
+He graduated from the National University of Singapore with a Bachelor of Engineering degree in mechanical engineering.
 He subsequently went on to complete a Master of Business Administration degree at the University of Oxford.

 Career

-Previously based in the United Kingdom, Sharael was with Rolls-Royce managing projects in its engine assembly and test facilities across Europe.
+Previously based in the United Kingdom, Sharael was with Rolls-Royce, managing projects in its engine assembly and test facilities across Europe.
 He was later seconded to Singapore Aero Engine Services.

 Politics

-Sharael was fielded in the 2020 general election to contest in Pasir Ris–Punggol Group Representation Constituency (GRC) on the People's Action Party's ticket against the Peoples Voice and Singapore Democratic Alliance.
+Sharael was fielded in the 2020 general election to contest in Pasir Ris–Punggol Group Representation Constituency (GRC) on the PAP's ticket against the Peoples Voice and Singapore Democratic Alliance.
 His running mates were Teo Chee Hean, Janil Puthucheary, Desmond Tan, and Yeo Wan Ling.
 On 11 July 2020, Sharael and his team were declared elected to represent Pasir Ris–Punggol GRC in the 14th Parliament of Singapore, garnering 64.15% of the valid votes.

-Personal life

-Sharael is married with three children.
+Sharael was appointed as Chairman of Pasir Ris—Punggol Town Council (PRPTC) from 2020 to 2025.
+Sharael is part of the Government Parliamentary Committee under Digital Development and Information where he serves as chairman since 2025.